Silver Ribbon 16x20

 The “Team Work” Gun Cabinet is a commission done for the man that owns the Montana ranch and the English Setter hunting dogs pictured.
 We feel the title speaks to the way the dogs work, and to our combined efforts in creating this cabinet as well.
 “Team Work” is a one of a kind, custom piece designed and created by Jack Lyons and Laurie Stevens, and then built by Lyons who is a Master cabinetmaker.
 The cabinet is handcrafted of solid walnut with antler door pulls, patinaed, corrugated metal side and back panels; display storage for 10 shotguns, and two lower pull out storage shelves.
 The cabinet is 86H x 50W x 24D.
 The painting is oil on gessoed board and is 47″H x 30″W.

-As Summer into Autumn Goes 24x24 for web
+As Summer into Autumn Goes 24x24

 When the leaves turn golden and the air is crisp, the world is mystical.
 The first snow on the high peaks tells of the time to come.